dinosoldic/MATLAB-Excel-to-Word/README.md

 # MATLAB-Excel-to-Word
 MATLAB script that replaces placeholders in .docx with data stored in .xlsx.
+Once done, asves as word document with custom name and includes option to save as .pdf.

 Points to take into consideration: